 SHIELDS, GEORGE W.

-Professor of Philosophy/Chairperson, Division of Literature, Languages, and Philosophy (1985); A.B., University of Louisville; Ph.D., University of Chicago.
+Professor of Philosophy/Chairperson, Division of Literature, Languages, and Philosophy/Interim Dean, College of Mathematics, Science, Technology, and Health (1985); A.B., University of Louisville; M.A., University of Louisville; Ph.D., University of Chicago.

 SHOUSE, TRENA